 As of January 30, 2011, all surveys and plans for Environmental Engineering and Licensing applications must utilize the new vertical datum.

-Measurements on flood maps will change.
-The National Geodetic Vertical Datum of 1929 (NGVD 29) will be replaced by the North American Vertical Datum of 1988 (NAVD 88).
+Measurements on flood maps have changed.
+The National Geodetic Vertical Datum of 1929 (NGVD 29) has been been replaced by the North American Vertical Datum of 1988 (NAVD 88).
 The Federal Government as well as many state and local governments throughout the country have adopted the more accurate NAVD 88 datum as the new standard for vertical measurement.

 There is a significant difference between the two datums, which means a conversion factor must be used when comparing elevations.
 FEMA has computed the official conversion factor for Broward County to be -1.51.
 Please see the NAVD Conversion Factor Letter for an explanation.

 A building's finished floor elevation is shown on an existing elevation certificate as 10.0’ NGVD.
 The equivalent NAVD 88 elevation can be obtained using the FEMA-approved average conversion factor in the following formula:

 NAVD 88 = NGVD 29 + conversion factor

 NAVD 88 = 10.0’ NGVD + (-1.51 Broward County Conversion Factor)